psychbruce/OS-developing-world/README.md

-# Open Science in Global South
+# Open Science in Developing Countries

 ## A collection of practical guides